pysat/pysat/docs/tutorial/tutorial_files.rst

 that will receive a dictionary with all metadata.
 The returned dictionary will then be written to the netCDF file.
 The function itself provides an opportunity for developers to add/modify/delete metadata in any manner.
+Note that the processor function is applied as the last step in the pysat metadata processing.
+Thus all translations, filtering, or other modifications to metadata are all applied before the meta_processor.

 .. code:: python